 We’d taken the El Chepe Copper Canyon train.
 We’d hiked deep into the Copper Canon.
 We’d even conquered two of the area’s most dramatic roads to reach the towns of Batopilas and Urique.
-All that was left was to figure out a road trip route that would allow us to drive through the entire canyon from Creel to El Fuerte.
+All that was left was to figure out a road trip route that would allow us to drive from Creel to El Fuerte through the Copper Canyon in Mexico.

 Copper Canyon road trip